Q: Tell us a little about yourself and your family, Eric.

 Q: Tell us about your favorite pastimes and hobbies.

 A: Getting outside and taking pictures is one of my greatest hobbies.
-Take a look at my website.
 Flying model planes (40 hours in a real plane as well); working on old machines, such as fixing pinball machines; working on cars; traveling; building electronic circuits; and of course, spending time with my family.

 Q: What item are you just unable to ever part with?